Kansas undersheriff faces trial in fatal beanbag shooting

 Associated Press

 BELLE PLAINE, Kan.
-(AP) — An undersheriff in rural Kansas faces a manslaughter trial Monday for fatally shooting an unarmed man with a homemade beanbag round out of his personal shotgun, a case that comes amid a national reckoning on police violence.
+(AP) — Jury selection began Monday in the trial of a Kansas undersheriff in the fatal shooting of an unarmed man with a homemade beanbag round out of his personal shotgun, a case that comes amid a national reckoning on police violence.

 A civil lawsuit brought by Myers’ family against Brewer and then-Barber County Sheriff Lonnie Small was settled in 2020 after county officials agreed to pay $3.5 million.

-Brewer’s criminal trial is expected to focus on whether his lack of knowledge and training with the less-lethal munitions amounted to reckless involuntary manslaughter.
+Brewer’s criminal trial is expected to focus on whether his lack of knowledge and training with the less-lethal munitions amounted to a crime.

 Defense attorney David Harger did not respond to messages seeking comment on the case.
 Brewer has been on unpaid leave since his 2018 arrest.
 He has been free pending trial.